-Wastes from cleaning sites should be appropriately disposed of, ideally onsite.
+Wastes from cleaning sites should be appropriately disposed of, ideally onsite to reduce the spread of weeds to other sites.

-3.10 Risk Management
+3.9 Risk Management

 A risk assessment must be undertaken for every application in accordance with ISO31000 - Risk Management and a risk management plan must in place prior to the commencement of the works.